5 wild west beard styles we'd love to bring back

 The “Handlebar” Mustache

-No matter which wild west style you choose, you’re going to need to take good care of those whiskers.
-Kingsmen Premium is dedicated to the best beard care products in the game, from our coveted beard oil to our beard wash and beard conditioner.
-Hop into a Kingsmen Premium Beard Care Kit to get started with top-notch products that will nourish your beard and help you maintain those wild west styles.
+No matter which Wild West style you choose, taking good care of your whiskers is essential.
+Kingsmen Premium offers the finest beard care products—from our coveted beard oil to our beard wash and beard conditioner .
+Or jump into a complete Beard Care Kit to nourish and maintain your Wild West-inspired style.